cncf/clomonitor/docs/checks.md

 This check determines whether the project requires code review before pull requests (merge requests) are merged.

 *This is an OpenSSF Scorecard check.
-For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#code-review) in the ossf/scorecard repository.*
+For more details, please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#code-review) in the ossf/scorecard repository.*

 ### Dangerous workflow (from OpenSSF Scorecard)